Shell molding

-mold assembly - The two shell halves are joined together and securely clamped to form the complete shell mold.
+mold assembly - The two shell halves are joined and securely clamped to form the complete shell mold.
 If any cores are required, they are inserted prior to closing the mold.
 The shell mold is then placed into a flask and supported by a backing material.

 Pouring - The mold is securely clamped together while the molten metal is poured from a ladle into the gating system and fills the mold cavity.

 Cooling - After the mold has been filled, the molten metal is allowed to cool and solidify into the shape of the final casting.

 Casting removal - After the molten metal has cooled, the mold can be broken and the casting removed.
 Trimming and cleaning processes are required to remove any excess metal from the feed system and any sand from the mold.

 Examples of shell molded items include gear housings, cylinder heads and connecting rods.
 It is also used to make high-precision molding cores.